 - 60 minutes before departure at international terminals (irrespective of whether the travel to be undertaken is a domestic or international sector of an international flight).

 This is necessary to ensure we have sufficient time to assist you to board the aircraft and to load your mobility aid into the aircraft hold.

 If you're not at the departure gate at these designated times, it may not be possible to carry you on your booked flight.
 As a result, you may need to be re-booked onto the next service, where possible.

-For travel within Australia, your transfer to and from one of our wheelchairs or aircraft seat will be made via our approved passenger lifting devices.
-These include the use of a sling, slide board, jony belt, eagle lifter and may vary by airport.
+For travel within Australia, your transfer to and from one of our wheelchairs or aircraft seats will be made via our approved passenger lifting devices.
+These include a sling, slide board, jony belt and eagle lifter and may vary by airport.